dzomaya/TestingConfigs/README.md

 # TestingConfigs
-Used as a sandbox for configurations and docs before they are production ready Hi there!
+Used as a sandbox for configurations and docs before they are production ready.

+Hi there!
 Chances are you found this page because we're talking about a configuration for something like Network UPS Tools, some SNMP or RESTful API monitoring, or some other similar Tripp Lite UPS/PDU configuration.
 Alternatively, a web search may have gotten you here.
 Hopefully, this information proves useful, but please note: